souris-dev/samosac-jvm/README.md

 <b>Samosa is a statically-typed general purpose programming language that runs on the JVM.</b>
 <br><br><i>Note: Samosa - the programming language, is named after an Indian snack called "samosa", and is pronounced as "some-o-saah" (the part "saah" is pronounced like the word "sour", but without the "r").</i>
 <br><br>

+**NOTE: The online playground linked below is currently stopped due to budget constraints.
+It will be up soon.
+Meanwhile, feel free to download the compiler and give it a try!**

 <a href="http://playground.samosa-lang.org">Try it out</a> or <a href="https://souris-dev.github.io/samosac-jvm">read the docs.</a>

 <h2 align="center">Installation</h2>